 Nicola Sowter – “Madeleine Vionnet – Fashion Pioneer”.

 Cost £12.50 for SCCS members and Friends of Chersey museum, Non members – £15.

 Saturday 13th October 2018

 “A Passion for Kimonos”

-Marion Maule will be examining the materials, influences, techniques and significance of colour and symbolism which has made the kimono an enduring symbol of traditional Japanese culture.
+Marion Maule examined the materials, influences, techniques and significance of colour and symbolism which has made the kimono an enduring symbol of traditional Japanese culture.

 Alison Carter in conversation with SCCS member Meriel Spalding about her collection of kimonos and accessories.

 1 – 4.30pm, the Gurkha Museum Library, Winchester SO23 8TS